axie22/IronGrip/README.md

 3. Deleting an Exercise:
    - Click the "Delete" button on the exercise card to remove it from your workout log.

+4. Visualizig Progress
+   - On the right half of the workout input page, a graph will display your progress over time

 ## API Integration